IV Sedation & Patient Comfort in Fairfield, CT

 Ready to Learn More?

-If you’re considering sedation for an oral procedure, please contact Cosmetic & Reconstructive Dentistry at 203-255-6878 to schedule a complimentary consultation today.
+If you’re considering IV sedation or mindfulness comfort options for an oral procedure, please contact Cosmetic & Reconstructive Dentistry at 203-255-6878 to schedule a complimentary consultation today.
 Dr. Donald Miller can assess which dental sedation option is best to meet your needs.

 FAQs About Sedation Services